joshi1983/UAVSim/data/README.md

 ### camera-pitch
 Vertical(up/down) angle of the camera in degrees.
 The default value is 0 which means pointing the camera to the horizon through the UAV.

+### camera-scale
+camera-scale defaults to 1 and is like a zoom factor for the view.
+The camera-scale should be greater than 0.

+2 would zoom in.
+0.5 would zoom out.

 ### steer-angle-1
 The angle 1 in degrees for the UAV's steerable column.